Griger5/mole_math/README.md

 Matrices can be initialized with *matrix_init(rows, cols)*, but also with any function returning a *Matrix* type.
 All matrices are dynamically allocated and should be freed.

-The *Matrix* is composed of 3 fields: *size_t rows*, *size_t cols*, *double \*\*values*. *rows* and *cols* hold the number of rows and columns of the matrix, while *values* contains the actual matrix. *Matrix.values* is allocated as a contiguous block of memory in such a way, that regular indexing approach works just fine.
+The *Matrix* is composed of one public member and one private struct containing matrix's properties (number of rows, number of columns, determinant...), latter of which should not be changed.
+Values held by the private struct can be accessed with getters like *matrix_get_determinant*.
+You can access and change *Matrix*'s *values* field, but beware that some properties may become no longer valid, so it's best to use *matrix_reset_properties(some_matrix)* after that.
+Matrices are allocated as a contiguous block of memory in such a way, that regular indexing approach works just fine.
+All matrix's entries are defaulted to 0 when using *matrix_init(rows, cols)*.
+Matrix's properties, aside from *rows* and *cols*, are initialized as blank.
 ```c
 some_matrix.values[i][j] // returns the value of an entry at i-th row and j-th column
 ```
 <br>

 If a Matrix-returning function fails, due to allocation failure or otherwise (f.e. *matrix_inverse* was called with a non-square matrix), it will return a Matrix whose *values* field is equal to *NULL*.
+Matrix-modifying functions will update matrix's properties.
 <br>

 Example program: